 Yannick continues his deeply felt exploration of Gustav Mahler's symphonies with the Ninth, the last of the great symphonies he was able to complete before his death in 1911.
 Critics, musicians, and music lovers have struggled to convey the enormous scope of this piece; the great conductor of the Berlin Philharmonic Herbert von Karajan described the Ninth as “music coming from another world … from eternity.”
 Musically ingenious and emotionally intense—Is it about the wonder of life?

 Igor Stravinsky composed his Funeral Song in 1908, as a memorial tribute to his teacher, Nikolai Rimsky-Korsakov.
 The score was lost for over 100 years and was only rediscovered in 2015.
 It now offers fascinating insights into Stravinsky's emerging orchestral technique.
 The score to Rachmaninoff's Symphony No. 1 was also lost for a time after the composer left Russia; it is now firmly established in the symphonic repertoire.
 Prokofiev's Third Piano Concerto is his most popular.

-This concert is sponsored by
+The June 6 concert is sponsored by